Camp Hill, PA (USA)

 Image-making leaves a legacy.

 Finally, while I love capturing the moment to share with others, I also look forward to sharing it

 with myself at a later time.
 A subject or scene which would otherwise get forgotten becomes

 like an old friend when I sit back and view it months or years down the road.

-South Central (Camp Hill) Pennsylvania USA.
+I reside in South Central (Camp Hill) Pennsylvania USA.